 Like pre-crime, pre-punishment relies either upon very questionable assumptions about our capacity for prediction or the dubious claim that punishing potential wrongdoers is justified.
 Granted pre-punishment has some merit as a means of recognising the punitive aspect of measures said to be preventive or incapacitative.
-But to say that a measure is painful or libertyor simply wrongful, intentions before they have been acted upon, or in respect of activities so removed in time from the commission of an offence that it cannot be said punishment is justifiable.
+But to say that a measure is painful or libertydepriving is not the same as saying it is justifiable as punishment.
+Ignoring the inconvenient fact that there is, as yet, no crime, prepunishment assigns responsibility for malicious, or simply wrongful, intentions before they have been acted upon, or in respect of activities so removed in time from the commission of an offence that it cannot be said punishment is justifiable.